A Guide to the best Attractions in Cadiz, Southern Spain: the perfect Cadiz Itinerary

 After all the sightseeing it’s time to try some amazing seafood!

-Famous for its delicious langostinos, filling carrillada and fresh octopus, this restaurant is a great choice close to the Plaza Cathedral.
+Famous for its delicious langostinos, filling braised pork cheeks and fresh octopus, this restaurant is a great choice close to the Plaza Cathedral.

 Visit San Sebastian Castle